Environmental Protection and Sustainability

 More on Environmental Protection and Sustainability

-Congressman Alan Lowenthal (CA-47) today introduced H.R.5552, bipartisan legislation that would codify important protections for millions of migratory birds.
-The legislation would reverse the Trump Administration’s reinterpretation of the Migratory Bird Treaty Act (MBTA), which since its passage over a century ago, has become the lynchpin of our nation’s migratory bird conservation efforts.
+Congressman Alan Lowenthal (CA-47), today, joined with Congressman Brian Fitzpatrick (PA-01) to introduce the bipartisan Migratory Bird Protection Act, legislation that would permanently codify important and much-needed protections for millions of migratory birds.
+The legislation would provide regulatory certainty for industries and help ensure that we meet the conservation goals of the century-old Migratory Bird Treaty Act (MBTA) which forms the backbone of our nation’s migratory bird conservation efforts.
+The legislation is also co-sponsored by 47 Members of Congress.